 10. Replacing locks

 You never know who has copies of the key to your new home.
-So, replacing your outside locks after moving in is a must, according to HomeAdvisor.
+So, replacing your outside locks after moving in is a must.

 To save money, you can buy new doorknobs and locks at a hardware store and install them yourself.
-Otherwise, the national average cost to hire a locksmith is $154, HomeAdvisor reports.
+Otherwise, the national average cost to hire a locksmith is roughly $100 to $200, according to HomeAdvisor.